asjadnaqvi/DiD/README.md

 # Background

-In econometrics a canonical model is the difference-in-difference estimator of the following type:
+In econometrics the core model is the difference-in-difference estimator of the following type:

 Y(it) = b0 + b1 x Treatment(i) + b2 x Post(t) + b3 x (Treatment(i) * Post(t)) + error